-Combined Sewer Overflows
+Combined Sewer Overflow Program

 The Combined Sewer Overflow (CSO) program addresses Omaha's combined storm water and wastewater sewer systems.
 Omaha's systems were built prior to the existence of secondary sanitary wastewater disposal standards.
 When storm or snow melt runoff is occurring, these systems may become hydraulically overloaded and excess water flows bypass the treatment system.
-When bypasses occur, untreated wastewater is discharged into the receiving stream.
+Untreated wastewater is discharged into the receiving stream when bypasses occur.

 The City of Omaha has combined sewers that are subject to storm-induced bypasses of untreated waste.
 The City submitted a substantively complete long-term control plan on October 1, 2007 in compliance with an Administrative Consent Order between the City and NDEQ.
 On September 25, 2009, the City submitted their Final Long Term Control Plan, also in compliance with the Administrative Consent Order.
 This order initially required Omaha to complete the long-term control plan projects by 2024.
-In 2012 the order was modified to add an additional three years, due to the 2011 Missouri River flood.
-The projects included in the plan span 18 years and are estimated to cost \$1.5 billion.
+In 2012 the order was modified to add an additional three years due to the 2011 Missouri River flood.
+The projects included in the plan span 18 years and are estimated to cost over \$2 billion.
 The goal of the projects is to reduce or eliminate combined sewer overflows and comply with State and Federal regulations.

-The City of Omaha's CSO NPDES permit has been re-issued effective October 1, 2010 and includes a schedule for project implementation.
+The City of Omaha's CSO NPDES permit has been re-issued effective October 1, 2015 and includes a schedule for project implementation.
 This schedule utilizes the first five years of project implementation as defined by the Long Term Control Plan.
+The City of Omaha and NDEQ continue to work cooperatively on evaluating and implementing long term solutions to protect water quality, comply with the CSO requirements of the Clean Water Act, and minimize the financial impacts to the most vulnerable citizens in the community.